ai-mindset/ai-mindset.github.io/_posts/2025-01-09-interpreting-llms.md

 This process, while mathematically precise, creates a black box of neural connections that resist simple interpretation.

 ## The Challenge of Model Transparency
-[Google Gemma](https://ai.google.dev/gemma) models' analysis of "_the reliability of Wikipedia is very_" demonstrates this complexity.
+[Google Gemma](https://ai.google.dev/gemma) models' analysis of the sentence "_the reliability of Wikipedia is very_" demonstrates this complexity.
 The model assigns varying probabilities to different completions:
 - "_important_" (20.21%)
 - "_high_" (11.16%)
 - "_questionable_" (9.48%)